Post-entry quarantine helps make sure only healthy plants come to NZ

 The PEQ booking system

-Consultation on a new booking policy for PEQ space will take place during 2022.
-The booking system is expected to re-open in late 2022.
+Consultation on a new booking policy for PEQ space will take place over a 6-week period during June and July 2023.
+The booking system is expected to re-open in September 2023.

 What the facility will look like